googleapis/python-aiplatform/google/cloud/aiplatform/prediction/README.md

-# Vertex AI Prediction: User guide for Custom Prediction Routine
+# Vertex AI Prediction: User guide for Custom Prediction Routines

 **This is an Experimental release**, covered by the Pre-GA Offerings Terms of your Google Cloud Platform [Terms of Service](https://cloud.google.com/terms).